Gastroschisis is a type of abdominal wall defect. It occurs when a child’s abdomen does not develop fully while in the womb.

 All surgery carries a small risk of bleeding during or after the operation.
 During the operation, the surgeon will minimise any bleeding by sealing off the blood vessels affected.
 There is a very small chance that nearby structures in the abdomen could be damaged during surgery but this is a very rare occurrence.

-It can take a while after the operation for the intestine to start working properly so your child may need to be fed intravenously using total parenteral nutrition (TPN) for a while.
+It can take a while after the operation for the intestine to start working properly so a child may need to be fed intravenously using total parenteral nutrition (TPN) for a while.
 This affects many children and is explained further in the next section.

 Sometimes the intestines can be damaged by being outside the abdomen so the surgeon has to remove a portion.
-This is also a risk associated with staged repair, although your child’s intestines will be monitored closely while they mesh sac is being used to reduce this risk.
+This is also a risk associated with staged repair, although the child’s intestines will be monitored closely while they mesh sac is being used to reduce this risk.
 Removing damaged portions of intestine will not usually cause any long term problems unless a large amount of intestine needs to be removed, leading to ‘short bowel syndrome’.